ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 #### Processing a property value

-Another use case is processing a bounded value.
-For example: you may need to disable a button only if certain conditions are met.
-Passing a callback as the third parameter allows implementing custom logic.
+Another use case is processing the bound property value, for instance, when a button should be disabled only if certain conditions are met.
+Passing a callback as the third parameter allows implementing a custom logic.

-In the example below, a button's `isEnabled` property will be set to `true` only when `command.value` will be set to `'heading1`.
+In the example below, the `isEnabled` property will be set `true` only when `command.value` equals `'heading1`.

 ```js
 const command = editor.commands.get( 'heading' );